neuefische/web-exercises/sessions/user-stories-workshop/movie-app/README.md

 # Challenge: User Stories for the Movie App

-In this workshop we will practice to write good and concise users stories for a fictional movie app.
+In this challenge, we will practice writing good and concise user stories for a fictional movie app.

 ## User Story 1